WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 # 37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling

 Notes to self:
-- In the overleaf paper for every component of the prompt ensembling pipeline, put a reason to why it is needed to be there and how it helps reduce hallucinations
-- So to justify the purpose and why each components NEEDS to be there (and that it is not redundant)
 - pipeline can be improved by throwing the generated policy inot the validator.
 If it pass, then good.
 If it fails, get the failed output log, and parse the wrong generated policy and the failed output log, and the intent again into the pipeline to get a correct output.
 This should generate even higher accuracy in generated policies. (its just I cant quite figure out the code cuz the testing was done in a linux machine but the policy generation was done in a windows hmmm....)
-- Edit the overleaf for the LLM prompt ensembling paper
-- In the abstract put the results of 80% improvement
-- Maybe can ask chatgpt generate the algorithm for the prompt ensembling pipeline to put in the paper?
-(Like Algorithm 1 or sth) Similar to the TrafficLLM paper that Dr Marie sent
-- Maybe if I'm not gonna do about it (like the one the RIT TA recommended on the classifier/filter for the intent), can just add this as future work, where you add some sort of filter/classifier to sort out malicious/irrelevant/nothing-to-do-with-policy-generation intents before sending the intent to the pipeline
-- For knowledge graph embedding in the project LLM say can't do it due to the lack of a sufficiently large dataset of intent to policy to train that KG embedding model with to produce sufficiently accurate YANG data model XML policies outputs from intents using a KG embedding model
-- Functional testing with OpenDaylight or Mininet seems like a very hard problem... and is it even required at all?
-If it dosent work out just put this as future directions for further testing (say in the future more rigorous testing and study the behaviour of the generated XML policies can be done testing these xml policies in an actual networks or simulated networks like OpenDaylight and mininet i.e. convert these high level xml polciies to low level xml polciies via restconf and a translator begore throwing them into mininet) (tag in bibliography one more that links the Patrick paper with SPT to thus point)
 - Draw the thought process picture also on the output of the pipeline for the report like traffic LLM
 - Include requirements.txt in the project GitHub folder as well
 - Fix the way I call I2NSF CFI YANG schema in the paper
 - Fix the way I call high level xml policies (Im generating high level xml policies!
 Not the low level xml policies... that handled by the translator (with the RESTCONF all and OpenDaylight) and the other paper by prof paul) Mention this as well
-- Do comparison between gpt 4o mini and gpt 5 mini for the intent classifier
-- For overleaf change the policy validator description and maybe name cuz its not exactly a validator
-- Write about the drawbacks of having irrelevant intents and that not being covered in the previous paper (so thats a limitation).
-In methodology, the first pipeline tackles the first limiation and the second filtering tackles the second limitation.
-Then the experiments do both as well
-- change image drawing from policy validator to policy refiner
-- type some feedback on the LLM Classifier results in the evaluation section (its accurate so maybe this shows its viable?)
-- try to use the main 3 intent examples from the i2nsf draft in the paper, maybe the qualitative analysis ine just use one of these 3?
-- see if can setup validator to check the intents generated from the invalid policies? the meeting room needs to be validated correctly, while the payroll one needs to be validated wrongly

 Paper: